Business PartnersWorking Together for the Greater Good

 Dignity Health – Sierra Nevada Memorial Hospital

-Through a competitive grant opportunity, Dignity Health helped make a partnership between Granite Wellness Centers, Grass Valley Police Department and Hospitality House possible, collectively introducing the Rapid Access to Wellness program (helping homeless individuals on the streets reach recovery treatment and housing).
-Dignity Health also helped launch the Recuperative Care Dorm at Hospitality House in partnership with County of Nevada to offer homeless people released from the hospital a place to rest and recuperate.
-Dignity Health remains a year-round business sponsor as well, furthering Hospitality House’s fundraising and event efforts.
+Through a competitive grant opportunity, Dignity Health helped make a partnership between Granite Wellness Centers, Grass Valley Police Department and Hospitality House possible, collectively introducing the Rapid Access to Wellness program in 2019 (helping homeless individuals on the streets reach recovery treatment and housing).
+This program continued in 2020 as well.
+Dignity Health also helped launch the Recuperative Care Dorm at Hospitality House in partnership with County of Nevada in 2018 to offer homeless people released from the hospital a place to rest and recuperate.
+The program continues to operate year-round and has successfully increased the rate of recovery for individuals while reducing repeat hospital visits.
+Dignity Health remains a year-round business sponsor.

 Early Bird Farm

 Early Bird Farm became a new partner of Hospitality House during the 2020 pandemic.
 They help feed people in crisis every week by donating harvested goods as often as they can to Hospitality House.